Nass2912/JsTheWeirdParts/README.md

                 Crazy right!

             Coercion
-                The process of converting a value from one type to another
+                The process of converting a value from one type to another So we can also kindof use the concept of precedence to get a better understanding of this phenomenon.
+                So JS will prioritise converting a NUMBER to a STRING. for example if we have the code below let a = 1 + '2'
+                it will return us '12'
+                JS will convert the 1 to a string '1' so as it can carry out the addition(well concatenation in that case to be more precise.)
+                So the code below will also return '12' let b = '1' + 2